filecoin-project/FIPs/FIPS/fip-xxxx-v3-hamt.md

 ### B & C
 These changes require modifying the serialized bytes of all HAMT nodes.
 This will require a state tree migration migrating all HAMT data.

-### D
-Adding this change to the HAMT is backwards compatible.
-Using it in actors code will require a network version upgrade.

 ## Test Cases